The SaaS Pricing Guide You Need To Achieve Maximum Revenue

 Advantages and Drawbacks

-This pricing technique is well-liked due to its simplicity.
-You'll always make some money, so it's a safe decision.
 But cost-plus pricing won't always result in the highest possible revenue.
-For instance, you can be undervaluing your product, if your operating expenses are low.
+You could be undervaluing your product if your operating expenses are low.
 Also, if unanticipated expenses arise that weren't factored into your initial estimates, you’ll wind up losing money.

 Competitor-Based Pricing